 What Industries Will Benefit from Reshoring & Why?

 Some retailers, like Wal-Mart, are influencing the manufacturing sector by pledging to purchase $250 billion in US-made products by 2023.
-As a result, plastics, motors, and apparel products are rebuilding and growing manufacturing in the US.
-A marketplace for “Made in America” products is critical to empowering an end-to-end US-based supply chain.
+As a result, plastics, motors, and apparel products are rebuilding and growing to manufacture in the US.
+A marketplace for “Made in America” products is critical to empowering and end-to-end US-based supply chain.

 Major Companies Reshoring

 - GE has moved the production of appliances from China to Kentucky and has created more than 4,000 jobs since 2008.

 - Caterpillar now manufactures its vocational trucks in a 1.1 million square foot factory in Texas.